-In addition to lower-division requirements of two courses in government or their equivalent, students majoring in government at UT Permian Basin must complete GOVT 401 and a course in political theory their first year in residence.
-To meet graduation requirements, a major in government must include at least one upper-level course in comparative government and one in American government.
-Students may satisfy the state requirements in government by successfully completing GOVT 311 and GOVT 315.
+In addition to lower division requirements of two courses in government, to meet graduation requirements, a major in government must include at least one upper level course in comparative government, one in American government, and one in political theory.
+A major in government consists of 30 semester credits, 18 of which must be upper level.